ww44ss/ww44ss.github.io/_drafts/2016-09-18-Understanding-Digital-Privacy.md

 colnames(profiles)
 {% endhighlight %}

-`
+{% highlight r %}
 ##  [1] "age"         "body_type"   "diet"        "drinks"      "drugs"
 ##  [6] "education"   "ethnicity"   "height"      "income"      "job"
 ## [11] "last_online" "location"    "offspring"   "orientation" "pets"
 ## [16] "religion"    "sex"         "sign"        "smokes"      "speaks"
 ## [21] "status"      "essay0"
-`
+{% endhighlight %}

-This cleaning method is a bit pedanttic, but in practice it was quicker to list everything out and then do modifications as necessary to make the models work.
+This cleaning method is a bit pedantic, but in practice it was quicker to list everything out and then do modifications as necessary to make the models work.

 {% highlight r %}
 cleaned <- profiles %>% select(-essay0, -last_online, -sign)